On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Geometric Reconstruction

 \subsection{Reconstruction of Embedded Graphs}

 We finally turn our attention to the geometric reconstruction of embedded graphs.
-We start with the formal definition of an embedded graph. \begin{definition}[Embedded Metric Graph] An \bemph{embedded metric graph} $G$ is a subset of $\R^N$ that is homeomorphic to a $1$-dimensional simplicial complex, where the length metric $d_L$ is the shortest path distance on $G$. \end{definition}
+We start with the formal definition of an embedded graph. \begin{definition}[Embedded Metric Graph] An \bemph{embedded metric graph} $G$ is a subset of~$\R^N$ that is homeomorphic to a one-dimensional simplicial complex, where the induced length metric~$d_L$ is the shortest path distance on $G$.
+For simplicity of exposition, we call such $G$ \emph{embedded graphs}. \end{definition}

-We simply call them embedded graphs.
-We also note that if $G$ has finitely many vertices and $b$ is the length of its shortest simple cycle, then the convexity radius $\rho$ is $\frac{b}{4}$.
-In this paper, we always assume that $G$ is a planar graph, i.e., $N=2$ and it has finitely many vertices.
-We consider the \emph{shadow} of the Vietoris-Rips complex $\Ri^\eps_\bullet(S)$ considered in \subsecref{fundamental}. \begin{definition}[Shadow of a Complex] Let $A$ be a subset of $\R^N$, and let $\K$ be an abstract simplicial complex whose vertex set is $A$.
-For each simplex $\sigma=\{x_1,x_2,\ldots,x_k\}\in\K$, we define its \bemph{shadow}, denoted $\sh(\sigma)$, as the convex-hull of the Euclidean point set $\{x_1,x_2,\ldots,x_k\}$.
+We note that if $G$ has finitely many vertices and $b$ is the length of its shortest simple cycle, then the convexity radius $\rho$ is $\frac{b}{4}$.
+In this paper, we always assume that $G$ has finitely many vertices.
+We now consider the \emph{shadow} of the Vietoris-Rips complex $\Ri^\eps_\bullet(S)$, which is defined in \subsecref{fundamental}. \begin{definition}[Shadow of a Complex] Let $A$ be a subset of $\R^N$, and let~$\K$ be an abstract simplicial complex whose vertex set is $A$.
+For each simplex $\sigma=\{x_1,x_2,\ldots,x_k\}$ in $\K$, we define its \bemph{shadow}, denoted~$\sh(\sigma)$, as the convex-hull of the Euclidean point set~$\{x_1,x_2,\ldots,x_k\}$.
 The shadow of $\K$ in $\R^N$, denoted by $\sh(\K)$, is the union of the shadows of all its simplices, i.e., $\sh(\K) := \bigcup\limits_{\sigma\in\K}\sh(\sigma)$. \end{definition} We, therefore, have the following natural projection map $p:\mod{\K}\to\sh(\K)$.
-In general, $\sh(\K)$ may not have the same homotopy type as $|\K|$.
+In general,~$\sh(\K)$ may not have the same homotopy type as $|\K|$.
 However, as proved in~\cite{Chambers2010}, the fundamental group of the Vietoris-Rips complex of a planar point set is isomorphic to the fundamental group of its~shadow.
-In \cite{adamaszek_homotopy_2016}, the authors further the understanding of shadows of Euclidean Rips complexes.
-In the case of planar graphs and $\K=\Ri^\eps_\bullet(S)$, we prove a similar result now.
+In~\cite{adamaszek_homotopy_2016}, the authors further the understanding of shadows of Euclidean Rips complexes.
+In the case of planar subsets and $\K=\Ri^\eps_\bullet(S)$, we prove a similar result now.

+\begin{lemma}[Shadow] Let $X$ be a connected planar subspace with a positive convexity radius $\rho$ and a finite distortion $\delta$.
+Given $S\subseteq\R^2$ finite and $\eps>0$ such that